junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Charlie laughs, introducing them, "Amy, this is my friend Dean.
 Dean, Amy."

-"I didn't know you're here!"
-Amy rushes to hug Dean, while Rory is waving slightly awkwardly at Charlie, telling her "I'm Rory."
+"I didn't know you were here!"
+Amy rushes to hug Dean, while Rory is waving slightly awkwardly at Charlie, telling her, "I'm Rory."

-"I didn't know you two know each other."
+"I didn't know you two knew each other."
 Charlie eyes Dean and Amy curiously.

-"She's that red-hair friend I told you about, if you still remember," Dean tells Amy.
+"She's that red-haired friend I told you about, if you still remember," Dean tells Amy.
 "I told you you'd like her."

 "I really do," Amy grins at Charlie, touching her hand fondly.